-The guiding, teaching and mentoring I provide I see more as a resource for the students to develop their theoretical, practical, metacognitive and social skills, than merely a means of delivering information.
+The guiding, teaching and mentoring I provide I see more as a resource for the students to develop their theoretical, practical, metacognitive and social skills than merely as means of delivering information.
 Unquestionably, factual knowledge is needed in solving problems, however I try to not only focus on recall of facts.
 Instead, I believe learning is equivalent with doing.
-When a piano player is asked “when did you learn to play the piano?” the question is meaningless.
+When a pianist is asked “when did you learn to play the piano?” the question is meaningless.
 Similarly, both theoretical and experimental expertise in chemistry are accumulated slowly and through trial-and-error.
 This is often frustrating and students have to be guided to recognize their development.
-Because of this, I believe true great teaching spends much more time considering what a student does, rather than on what a teacher does.
+Because of this, I believe true great teaching spends much more time considering what a student does rather than on what a teacher does.

 When students are pushed to think for themselves, creativity comes into play.
 Creativity, again, is something vitally important for scientists.
 To promote such lateral thinking, I have experimented with open problems for elementary, high school as well as university level education with excellent results.
 In such open-ended problems acquiring, applying and developing knowledge go hand in hand.
 Students soon learn that ideas can be open for discussion: “why is one solution more likely to be correct than another?”.
 Along these lines, I also try to keep away from an authoritarian setting when teaching or mentoring.
 Having an open, equal and friendly atmosphere without judgement is a must.
 In such environment each student can be approached and helped according to their needs.

 In short, I love chemistry and teaching.
 I believe all teaching should be open, pedagogically justified, scientifically top-tier and done students-first.
 This way we can train knowledgeable and creative scientists to take on future’s challenges.